 - public sector and NGOs.

 Rama Gheerawo is Director of the Helen Hamlyn Centre for Design, looking at how design can address society’s toughest issues from ageing and healthcare to seeing how new forms of technology such as AI can benefit humanity.
 With nearly two decades in leadership and innovation, last year Rama was recognised by Design Week Awards 2019 for his lifetime contribution to socially inclusive design.
-He is an international and inspirational figure within design, business and innovation and in 2018 he was named one of 2018’s Creative Leaders by Creative Review.
-He is a serial innovator in the fields of technology, products, services and transport with over 100 projects to his name.
-In demand as a keynote speaker, writer, curator and thinker, he is highly experienced in delivering workshops and executive sessions that motivate and inspire business leaders, practitioners, academics and entrepreneurs.
+He is an international and inspirational figure within design, business and innovation and in 2018 he was named one of 2018’s Creative Leaders by Creative Review next to Paul Smith and Björk.
+In demand as a keynote speaker, writer, curator and thinker, Rama is highly experienced in delivering workshops and executive sessions that motivate and inspire business leaders, practitioners, academics and entrepreneurs.

-Dr Ninela Ivanova is a Post Doctoral Research Fellow at The Helen Hamlyn Centre for Design where she heads the Inclusive Design for Business Impact area, looking at how the methods, tools and processes of Inclusive Design, Design Thinking and Creative Leadership can directly impact and transform business and industry.
-Ninela is an interdisciplinary designer and researcher who specialises in working creatively with people to educate and inspire audiences towards innovation and collaboration, on a global scale.
-Ninela joined the RCA in January 2018 as a Research Fellow to work alongside Rama to grow the evidence-base and scope of Creative Leadership and its three focus areas: creativity, empathy and clarity.
-This is fulfilled by combining the findings of scientific research with design research approaches, to further knowledge and practical applications in areas of personal and organisational transformation, as well as thought leadership projects that wholistically address technological, environmental and people factors.
+Dr Ninela Ivanova is an Innovation Fellow at The Helen Hamlyn Centre for Design where she heads the Inclusive Design for Business Impact area, looking at how the methods, tools and processes of Inclusive Design, Design Thinking and Creative Leadership can directly impact and transform business and industry.
+Ninela is an interdisciplinary designer and researcher who specialises in working co-creatively with people to educate and inspire audiences towards innovation and collaboration on a global scale.
+Ninela joined the RCA in January 2018 as a Research Fellow to work alongside Rama to grow the evidence-base and scope of Creative Leadership and its three focus areas: Creativity, Empathy and Clarity.
+This is being fulfilled by bringing together design and neuroscience to further knowledge and practical applications in areas of personal and organisational transformation, as well as thought leadership projects that wholistically address technological, environmental and people factors.

 The Helen Hamlyn Centre for Design is the largest and longest-running centre for design research at the Royal College of Art.
 The founding principles are to use empathy to understand people’s needs and then harness the creative power of design to make a difference through the delivery of products, services, systems and environments.